kashmalajamil101/Weather-forecast/README.md

-2.Build microservice app : docker-compose up --build Than our services start running and container made according to required services 3.Than we integrate our three services  with the help of port for better efficient working of app
+2.Build microservice app : docker-compose up --build Than our services start running and container made according to required services 3.Than we integrate our three services  with the help of port for better efficient working of app 4.Thus by accessing the port our backend looks like this ,Welcome to the Weather Forecast API!
+Available endpoints: /weather
 ## 3. Technologies Used
 - Frontend:
  Contains the frontend files (index.html, etc.)